NSR: Expositional Preaching in the Local Church

 Welcome to No Sanity Required from the ministry of Snowbird Wilderness Outfitters, a podcast about the Bible, culture, and stories from around the globe.

 About two years ago, two, three years ago.
-Let’s say, be three years ago now, I was in West Africa, I was in Togo where we’re trying to get some work done and partnering with some folks, and we’ve now got several Snowbird families serving and working in that area, that part of the world, and I was at a… I was out in this village at a worship service, and this little dude was preaching his lungs out, man, he was throwing down.
-And he was preaching the gospel, just proclaiming the Gospel, and then had two different interpreters ’cause there are multiple dialects.
-And man, he was so excited and so wound up and he was just… And I don’t know what he was saying, I couldn’t… I couldn’t understand anything.
+Let’s say, be three years ago now, I was in West Africa, I was in Togo where we’re trying to get some work done and partnering with some folks, and we’ve now got several Snowbird families serving and working in that area, that part of the world, and I was out in this village at a worship service, and this little dude was preaching his lungs out, man, he was throwing down.
+And he was preaching the Gospel, just proclaiming the Gospel, and then had two different interpreters ’cause there are multiple dialects.
+And man, he was so excited and so wound up and he was just… And I don’t know what he was saying, I couldn’t understand anything.
 I was just there as a sort of as a by-stander.
-He was preaching with passion for sure.
+He was preaching with passion for sure.\

 And then you got guys that are pretty dry, but very faithful.
 There’s guys like really good commentary writers and theologians, guys like Wayne Grudem and Warren Wiersbe, who are just so faithful to the Lord and to the scripture, but are not the most dynamic communicators.
 So, I wanna talk about preaching in the local church, and then I’m gonna come at it a little bit from the angle of preaching at Snowbird Wilderness Outfitters.
 So, let’s get into this, I wanna go from Scripture, I wanna look at those scriptures, what the scripture says.
 Because what the Bible says about preaching, that’s what faithful preaching is.
 So, preaching is not faithful just because a person is a good communicator, and it’s not unfaithful if a person’s not a great communicator.
 Now, the Scripture does say that pastors and overseers need to be able to teach.